inducer/loopy/doc/tutorial.rst

 :func:`loopy.split_iname` is another fundamental (and useful) transformation.
-It turns one existing iname (recall that this is loopy's word for a 'loop variable', roughly) into two new ones, an 'inner' and an 'outer' one, where the 'inner' loopy is of a fixed, specified length, and the 'outer' loop runs over these fixed-length 'chunks'.
+It turns one existing iname (recall that this is loopy's word for a 'loop variable', roughly) into two new ones, an 'inner' and an 'outer' one, where the 'inner' loop is of a fixed, specified length, and the 'outer' loop runs over these fixed-length 'chunks'.
 The three inames have the following relationship to one another::